jro31/jethro-codes/_articles/my-story.md

 About a week after that, Covid hit and everyone else got to work remotely as well.

-Unfortunately, Covid restrictions completely hamstrung the business, as lockdowns effectively meant that we could no longer rent properties.
+Unfortunately, Covid restrictions completely hamstrung the business, as lockdowns essentially meant that we could no longer rent properties.
 In an (utlimately failed) attempt to save the business, in August of 2020, after 20 months in the job, I was among a large batch of redundancies.

 One of the reasons I'd started coding, was to be able to make my living anywhere in the world.
 I expected it to take about 2 years to get the experience to be able to start working abroad again.